abd123al/sokonify/server/DESIGN.md

-- When you need an integer value you should use int unless you have a specific reason to use a sized or unsigned integer type.
+- When you need an integer value you should use uint unless you have a specific reason to use a sized or unsigned integer type.